 Resignation and Removal from PR

-Our First Tradition concerns unity and our common welfare.
-One of the most important things about our new way of life is being a part of a group of addicts seeking recovery.
-Capable NA leadership exhibits the full range of personal characteristics associated with a spiritual awakening.
-We depend on those who serve us to report on their activities completely and truthfully.
-The development of a group conscience is an indispensable part of the decision-making process in Narcotics Anonymous; however, group conscience is not itself a decision-making mechanism.
-Developing a collective conscience provides us with the spiritual guidance we need for making service decisions.

 Voluntary Resignation Voluntary resignations are given in writing to the PR facilitator in advance of the next PR meeting.

-Removal from Service A person may be removed from PR service in the following situations: Admitted interruption in clean time;
+Removal from Service A person may be removed from PR service in the following situations: Admitted interruption in clean time; aggression, violent and or disruptive behaviour.

 Any elected subcommittee member or coordinator can be removed from their term of office by a 2/3 majority vote, by secret ballot, where the PR member: Failure to perform his/her duties.
 Failure to attend and/or report to 3 consecutive, regularly, scheduled PR meetings.
 NOTE: In the event an elected PR member or subcommittee coordinator is on the edge of missing a 3rd consecutive meeting the PR Facilitator must contact the member and inquire as to why they have been unable to fulfill their duties.
 The member must be given the information on the consequence of missing a 3rd meeting and reminded of their position requirements.